 A performer/on-air personality may enter multiple achievements in a performing category if the achievements are for different programs.

 See Categories listing for definitions and additional explanations.

-Finalists will be announced in January and the Grand, Gold, Silver, and Bronze winners will be announced at an awards ceremony held in Las Vegas at NAB Show in April 2014.
-The Specialty Awards of Broadcaster of the Year and Production Company of the Year will be announced at that time.
+Finalists will be announced in February and the Grand, Gold, Silver, and Bronze winners will be announced at an awards ceremony held in Las Vegas at NAB Show in April 2017.
+The Specialty Awards of Broadcaster of the Year, Production Company of the Year, and Program Promotion Team of the Year will be announced at that time.
 Press releases will be sent to international wire services and to the trades.
-A laureate will be sent to Medal winning contacts following the awards presentation.
+A laureate will be sent to medal-winning contacts following the awards presentation.
 New York Festivals® winners may refer in advertising and publicity to the fact that they are a New York Festivals® winner and, for one year after the award was bestowed, may use a replica of the New York Festivals® medal or the New York Festivals® logo in such advertising.
 A ® registration mark must accompany the use of the medal.